a generation x man sitting with his feet on a desk in an office with headphones on, listening to voice actor audition demos. Auditioning

 To Recap: What Voice Actors Can Do to Win Repeat Business

 From the five featured videos, we learned that clients expect some pretty specific characteristics in a voice actor who would win their repeat business.
-The main characteristics being:
+The main characteristics are:

 Ready to connect with producers like our panelists?
 Sign up for your Voices profile today.